Mic Christopher: Death

 Christopher had been working on a solo album entitled Skylarkin' prior to his death.
 The album was incomplete but Christopher had made notes as to how the recordings could be improved.
 During November 2002, work from many of his friends and family resulted in the posthumous release of Christopher's first and only solo album.
 Skylarkin' later won Best Album at the 2003 Meteor Awards.
-His family were present to collect the award on his behalf.
+His family were present to collect the award.